 Content marketing is the creation, publication, and promotion of web content, which is closely monitored so its results can be tracked and measured.

-Essentially, the aim is to publish useful, informative, and entertaining content that entices people to your little piece of the web.
-While your aim is to increase conversions, it’s also valuable for helping to craft your brand and build your authority as an expert in your industry.
+Essentially, the aim of content marketing is to publish useful, informative, and entertaining content that entices people to your little piece of the web.
+While your aim is to increase conversions, it’s also valuable for crafting your brand and building your authority as an expert in your industry.

 Why Content Marketing Matters for Web Designers

 Like many online industries, web design is a crowded market, so if you want to survive and build your reputation and client base, you need to find a way to stand out.